 NWC convocations are traditionally scheduled in August, and the majority of students graduate the following June.
 However, two smaller classes of senior and intermediate students begin their academic years in either the winter or spring trimesters.
 The winter trimester begins in November and the spring trimester in February/March.
-The ten-month curriculum for resident students is divided into trimesters of three to four months.
+The tenmonth curriculum for resident students is divided into trimesters of three to four months.
+The academic program will be offered virtually during the 1st trimester because of the COVID-19 pandemic.